-National MP Hamish Walker admits leaking Covid patients' details
+National MP Hamish Walker, former party president Michelle Boag admit leaking Covid patients' details

 Walker admits handing confidential details to media

-Walker said he "sincerely apologised" for how he handled the information, and was sorry for the impact on the affected individuals.
+Walker said he "sincerely apologised" for how he handled the information, and was sorry for the impact on the affected individuals, who are all infected with Covid-19.

-"I have spoken to National Party Leader Todd Muller and informed him that I passed to members of the media, by email, information containing Covid-19 patient details that was given to me by a source," he said in a statement.
+He said he released the information to media to justify his previous comments about Kiwis flying in from India, Pakistan and Korea, which the Government had described as racist.

+"I made serious allegations against the Government's Covid-19 response and passed on this information to prove those allegations," he said in a statement today.

 "I did this to expose the Government's shortcomings so they would be rectified.
 It was never intended that the personal details would be made public, and they have not been, either by me or the persons I forwarded them to."